-UT Southwestern’s Master of Rehabilitation Counseling Program provides world-class training in a field that transforms the lives of people with disabilities.
+UT Southwestern’s Master of Clinical Rehabilitation Counseling Program provides world-class training in a field that transforms the lives of people with disabilities.

 As you review potential rehabilitation counseling programs, keep these UT Southwestern advantages in mind:

-- Our program combines academic, clinical, and research experiences for a comprehensive, well-rounded education.
+- Our Program combines academic, clinical, and research experiences for a comprehensive, well-rounded education.

 - Our location on a large medical center campus offers outstanding opportunities within our hospitals, clinics, and academic community.